FX models resurrected as markets emerge from crisis mode

 They suffered their second straight year of losses in 2012, with the average fund falling 3.4 percent according to the Newedge CTA Trend Sub-Index.
 While there are no figures available specifically for currency strategies, investors said foreign exchange was a big detractor.

-IPM, which has about $7 billion in assets, lost 1.4 percent in its Global Currency Fund last year, but Lindell expects more favourable trading conditions in 2013.
+IPM, which has about $7 billion in assets, lost 1.4 percent in its Global Currency Fund last year, but Lindell expects more favorable trading conditions in 2013.

 “People are reverting to looking at fundamentals this year.
 The primary driving factor is that people’s excessive fears have started to move away...
 From our perspective, that is exactly what we are looking for,” he said.